-8. Officiating
+Officiating 8.

-The ASAA will, in conjunction with zone executive and various provincial sport associations, work to establish a network of officials that will provide Alberta high schools with personnel qualified to officiate school competitions at the local, regional and provincial levels.
+The ASAA will, in conjunction with zone executive and various provincial sport associations, work to establish a network of officials that will provide Alberta high schools with personnel gualified to officiate school competitions at the local, regional and provincial levels.